dygksquf5/python_study/python_mini_Project/Virtual_Assistant/README.md

                             print(command)

+# For example as a test. ( playing music)

-# If you command like ' hey bixby, play Matt maltese ', after then Bixby says 'playing Matt maltese', then you can hear the beautiful voice of Matt maltese on Youtube.
+- If you command like ' hey bixby, play Matt maltese ', after then Bixby says 'playing Matt maltese', then you can hear the beautiful voice of Matt maltese on Youtube.

                       if 'play' in command:
                           song = command.replace('play', '')